 1.6 million applicants, one third of 50,000 high scorers, 15,000 semifinalists get recognition letters, 7,500 finalists, approximately 150 per state.

-Amy Bernard is a part of English and science academic super bowl, Penn orchestra, TEAMS, engineering, spell bowl, and NHS.
-Chelsea Chen is a part of Penn’s orchestra, theater, TEAMS competition team, spell bowl, engineering, and math con.
-She has plans to major in biology during college.
-Robert Zhang is a part of model UN and has aspirations of going to NYU and doing a dual major of journalism and sociology.
-Corey Wang is a part of the cross country team, science academic super bowl, TEAMS, Math con, NHS, and was nominated for homecoming king this year.
-Tina Lu has taken AP chemistry, biology, physics and math & statistics, she’s a member of Penn’s TEAMS competition team, she also has done math & science academic super bowl, and model UN.
-She has plans to go to MIT and major in applied math.
+Amy Bernard is a part of English and Science Academic Super Bowl, Penn Orchestra, TEAMS, engineering, Spell Bowl, and NHS.
+Chelsea Chen is a part of Penn’s orchestra, theater, TEAMS competition team, Spell Bowl, engineering, and Math-con.
+She has plans to major in Biology in college.
+Robert Zhang is part of Model UN and has aspirations of going to NYU and studying in a dual major of journalism and sociology.
+Corey Wang is a part of the cross country team, Science Academic Super Bowl, TEAMS, Math-con, NHS, and was nominated for homecoming king this year.
+Tina Lu has taken AP Chemistry, Biology, Physics, Math, & Statistics.
+She is a member of Penn’s TEAMS competition team, and she has competed in Math & Science Academic Super Bowl, and Model UN.
+She has plans to go to MIT and major in Applied Math.